Financial aid can reduce the cost of healthcare programs. The mix of grants, loans, scholarships, and employer support varies by school.

 At a Glance

-• Eligibility depends on school accreditation and enrollment status.
+• Eligibility: Depends on school accreditation and enrollment status

-• Some employers offer tuition assistance.
+• Employer assistance: Some healthcare employers offer tuition reimbursement

 For a full overview of program options, start with the Healthcare Program Guide.